 COLLABORATIVE PIANIST / VOCAL COACH / MUSIC RESEARCHER

-Greek pianist and vocal coach Christos Marinos has appeared in collaborative piano recitals, and in concerts as a member of the piano duo Duo Vivo, in New York, London, Vienna, Innsbruck, Athens, Thessaloniki and other European cities.
+Greek pianist and vocal coach Christos Marinos has appeared in collaborative piano recitals and concerts in New York, London, Vienna, Innsbruck, Athens, Thessaloniki and other European cities.
 He has premiered works by Greek and foreign composers, some written for him, in Europe and the United States.
-Christos’s passion for music is not limited to performing.
-He plays for the studios of Metropolitan Opera singers, and has played for coachings at the Lindemann Young Artist Development Program.
-He explores and performs lesser-known art songs, writes music articles, translates music books, participates in summer festivals in Greece as a vocal coach and music director, gives lecture-recitals, and works as a music researcher.
+Christos has played for the studios of Metropolitan Opera singers, and for coachings at the Lindemann Young Artist Development Program.
+He explores and performs lesser-known art songs, writes music articles, translates music books, participates in summer festivals as a vocal coach and music director, gives lecture-recitals, and is an active music researcher.
 He is passionate about Greek Art Music, and his goal and current research project is to present the vast and undiscovered world of Greek Art Song to singers and pianists, as well as to audiences, in the United States.

-Christos has recently been accepted as a doctoral student at the University of Minnesota, focusing on vocal accompaniment and coaching.
-He received the Master of Music (M.Mus.)
-Degree in collaborative piano from New York University (studio of Grant Wenaus), and holds diplomas in Piano Performance, Tonal Harmony, and Baroque and Renaissance Counterpoint from Conservatories in Greece, as well as the Recital Certificate in Piano Performance with honors from the Guildhall School of Music and Drama.
+Christos is currently a doctoral student (studio of Timothy Lovelace) and teaching assistant at the University of Minnesota, focusing on vocal accompaniment and coaching.
+He has served as adjunct instructor in piano studies and as staff accompanist at New York University, from where he received the Master of Music (M.Mus.)
+Degree in collaborative piano (studio of Grant Wenaus), and holds diplomas in Piano Performance, Tonal Harmony, and Baroque and Renaissance Counterpoint from Conservatories in Greece, as well as the Recital Certificate in Piano Performance with honors from the Guildhall School of Music and Drama.
 Very significant to his development was his association with pianist, conductor, pedagogue and author George Hadjinikos (1923-2015), with whom he studied privately for ten years.
 In addition, he has taken cello, voice and conducting lessons, and has participated in masterclasses by Eteri Andjaparidje, Evgeny Kolmanovich, Diane Birr, Zouzou Nikoloudi a.o.